OctopusDeploy/blog/blog/2020-06/deploy-your-first-container-to-kubernetes/index.md

 ## Inspect the cluster via Octopus

 Running `kubectl` locally is great for seasoned Kubernetes administrators and is often required when creating new deployments to debug and verify that things work as expected.
-It does have some disadvantages though:
+It does have some disadvantages, though:

 * It requires `kubectl` to be installed locally and configured with administrator credentials.
 * Local `kubectl` configurations need to be manually updated if credentials change.